jrburke/modus/README.md

 ## TODO

 * Allow the built forms mentioned above.
-* Integrate sweetjs (or something else?) as a proof of concept of a static entity working alongside the dynamic, runtime module values.
-* Allow a `System.exports = value`, to allow for cycle dependencies via the runtime API?
+* Allow a local `System.exports.prop = value`, to allow for cycle dependencies via the runtime API?
 * Allow a `System.module` that has a .id and .uri properties that give info on the current module?
 This is similar to the `module` free variable in CommonJS/AMD